 5. The Right Kitchen Set-up

-When Bloomfield HIlls real estate agents find a house they like for themselves, they then use certain effective strategies for making an offer.
+When Metro Detroit real estate agents find a house they like for themselves, they then use certain effective strategies for making an offer.
 The first of these is to make the offer in person rather than by email, in which case the seller usually just scrolls on to the bid price, ignoring all the rest of the offer elements.
 An in-person offer allows for that critical personal connection that goes a long way toward making the transaction easier and smoother to put together and making it more difficult for the seller to refuse the offer.

 Agents are also persistent.
 When making an offer below asking price, savvy agents repeatedly follow up on the offer.
 And then, if the house remains on the market, sellers are much more amenable to the offer – especially when it is put to them over and over.